-Ames Laboratory is a government-owned, contractor-operated (GOCO) facility.
 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2015, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers.
-(See the summary table in section 3.17).
+In 2016, the Laboratory had one active RCRA generator identification number and two inactive generator identification numbers (see the summary table in Section 3.17).
 Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
 A SQG is defined as generating 100 to 1000 kg/month of non-acutely hazardous waste and/or </= 1.0 kg/month of acutely hazardous waste.

-In calendar year 2015, 2,262 kg of hazardous waste was properly disposed of through a contracted vendor.
-One of the Laboratory's long term scientists retired in 2015 after 38 years of service, resulting in a significant amount of chemicals out of 7 laboratory spaces sent for disposal.
-This project generated approximately 300 kg of hazardous waste after redistribution of viable chemicals in their original containers for use by other research groups in the Laboratory.
+In calendar year 2016, 1,101 kg of hazardous waste was properly disposed of through a contracted vendor.
 Figure 3.3-1 shows the RCRA hazardous waste generation over the past several years.